 A banner marked "No crown of thorns, no cross of gold," was carried in the procession.
-Then the conven-tion went wild as the Ohio standard was carried to the Nebraska delegation, and the convention was apparently stampeded to Bryan.

-Chairman White announced that two-thirds of the votes cast would which shone the clear cut features of Bryan.
-To and fro it waved, while The band played, but it could not be The dance of the purple state guidon about the Nebraska guidon continued for five minutes.
-Then they started in Indian file to parade the standards about the delegutes.
-Kansas, Nebraska, Mississippi, Georgia, Nevada, Colorado, South Dakota, Arizona, New Mexico, Louisiana, Oregon,
+Then the convention went wild as the Ohio standard was carried to the Nebraska delegation, and the convention was apparently stampeded to Bryan.
+Chairman White announced that two-thirds of the votes cast would nominate.
+Suddenly two girls dressed in pink appeared on a table back of the alternates' seats.
+They held in their hands a large silk flag, on one side of which shone the clear cut features of Bryan.
+To and fro it waved, while The band played, but it could not be